rocketpowerinc/go-pwr/RoadMap.md

 # Features
 - Anyone can easily change the repo it will explore
+- Have the script run in the preview pane and not open another terminal

 # Bugs to fix
 - ~~Can't see right boarder of preview window, even in full screen~~